hypo69/hypo/docs/raw_rst_from_gemini/utils/csv.md

 - Saving and reading CSV files.
 - Converting JSON data to CSV and vice versa.
 - Transforming CSV content into dictionaries for easy manipulation.
-- Loading CSV data into a list of dictionaries using Pandas.
+- Handling SimpleNamespace objects for flexible data structures.

 Functions:
-    - save_csv_file: Save a list of dictionaries to a CSV file.
+    - save_csv_file: Save a list of dictionaries or SimpleNamespaces to a CSV file.
     - read_csv_file: Read CSV content as a list of dictionaries.
     - json_to_csv: Convert JSON data to CSV.
-(Renamed to `json_data_to_csv`)
     - csv_to_json: Convert CSV to JSON and save to a file.
     - read_csv_as_dict: Convert CSV content to a dictionary format.
-    - read_csv_as_ns: Load CSV data into a list of dictionaries using Pandas.
+    - read_csv_as_ns: Convert CSV content to a list of dictionaries using pandas.

 Example usage:
     >>> data = [{'role': 'user', 'content': 'Hello'}]